 Leicester: James Sykes holds a BA Hons in popular music from the University of Northampton, a Grade 8 Drumming certificate, an A level in music as well as a vast amount of touring and real-world experience.
 He can help students of all learning abilities, offering drum lessons in Leicester from a dedicated drum studio in the city center.

-Liverpool: Ed Cuss has focused his teaching on providing his students the ability to express and convey themselves behind the drums, whether that means expanding their vocabulary to freely improvise with other musicians or helping them have fun playing along to their favourite songs.
+Liverpool: Lewis Elliot has focused his teaching on providing his students the ability to express and convey themselves behind the drums, whether that means expanding their vocabulary to freely improvise with other musicians or helping them have fun playing along to their favourite songs.
 He is able to help complete beginners to more advanced students develop and improve their drumming through his dedicated tuition.
-You can read more about Ed’s drum tuition by visiting Drum Lessons Liverpool.
+You can read more about Lewis’s drum tuition by visiting Drum Lessons Liverpool.

 London: Olie Taylor provides drum lessons in London to students from the ages of 6 years old and upwards.
 He welcomes complete beginners, as well as more advanced drummers to progress their drumming ability through carefully planned lessons, focused on helping students to learn the music that inspired them to want to play drums.

 Margate: Victoria Smith has performed alongside bands such as M.I.A, The XX, Soulwax, Jamie T, Miles Kane, Glasvegas, The Big Pink and many more during her time as a professional drummer.
 Drawing on all of this experience she is able to help develop her student’s drumming ability, building courses of lessons suited to each individual student.
 Click here to find out more about her drum tuition in Margate.

-Manchester: Louis Reilly is a professional drum teacher based in Manchester, offering drum tuition to students of all learning abilities including complete beginners.
+Manchester: Peter Simons is a professional drum teacher based in Manchester, offering drum tuition to students of all learning abilities including complete beginners.
 You can find out more about his drum lessons by visiting Drum Lessons Manchester.